Icinga/check_by_powershell/README.md

-# check_by_winrm
+# check_by_powershell

 <!-- NOTE: Update this description also in main.go -->

-Icinga check plugin to run checks and other commands directly on any Windows system using WinRM (Windows Remote Management).
+Icinga check plugin to run checks and other commands directly on any Windows system using WinRM (Windows Remote Management) and Powershell.

 Main use case would be to call one of the [plugins](https://github.com/Icinga/icinga-powershell-plugins) from the [Icinga Powershell Framework](https://github.com/Icinga/icinga-powershell-framework).
 This will avoid the